openclimatefix/MetOfficeDataHub/README.md

 [![codecov](https://codecov.io/gh/openclimatefix/MetOfficeAMD/branch/main/graph/badge.svg?token=64JOBKZNCI)](https://codecov.io/gh/openclimatefix/MetOfficeAMD)

-MetOfficeAMD is a simple wrapper for the API provided by the British Met Office
-<https://metoffice.apiconnect.ibmcloud.com/metoffice/production/>_ known as Weather DataHub.
+MetOfficeAMD is a simple wrapper for [the API provided by the British Met Office](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/) known as Weather DataHub.
 It can be used to retrieve weather observations and forecasts.
 The aim is to focus on the AMD - Atmosphere Model Data REST API
 <https://metoffice.apiconnect.ibmcloud.com/metoffice/production/product/17502/api/16908>

-This currently download only the latest results, i.e no historic data can be fetched.
+This wrapper currently only downloads the latest results.
+No historic data can be fetched.
-The timestamp can be seen in the grib / xarray files.
+The timestamp can be seen in the grib/xarray files.

-This (unofficial) library has been built and is maintained by OCF, not the MetOffice.
+> ⚠️ This (unofficial) library has been built and is maintained by [Open Climate Fix](https://openclimatefix.org), not the [UK MetOffice](https://www.metoffice.gov.uk/).

 ## Access
-Your need to register and obtain an API key and secret.
-This should be placed in environment variables as `API_KEY` and `API_SECRET`
+You [need to register with the Weather DataHub](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/user/login) and obtain an API key and secret.
+These should be placed in environment variables as `API_KEY` and `API_SECRET`.

 ## Python